LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 ?> **Plug in your Quest to your computer** ***first*** **before running QuestPatcher.**

+!> **Do NOT close QuestPatcher while it is downloading "platform-tools" if you don't have them already.**

 After you've downloaded and installed QuestPatcher, open it.
 By default, QuestPatcher should automatically detect your Gorilla Tag app.